paralin/quic-channel/README.md

  - PENDING - The channel path is being built, and will expire quickly if not established.
  - ESTABLISHED - The channel path is established, and being monitored.
 Expires in a longer period of time.

-An example of a circuit collision event:

- - Peer receives a circuit build from peer1 -> peer2: `["peer1", "peer5", "thepeer"]`
- - Peer receives a circuit build from peer2 -> peer1: `["peer2", "peer6", "thepeer"]`
- - Drop the older circuit build request.